Woody88/purescript-wai/README.md

 A library that provides common protocol (types) for communication between web applications and web servers.

-***This library is a port of the Haskell Wai library.
-The only difference is that this library pretty much wraps node's core http request classes.***
 ## Installation

 ***This library is not yet published to pursuit.***